BBC-Data-Unit/unsolved-crime/regression.md

 First, then, you need compile the data for each.
 (This was done by creating pivot tables of crimes by force and outcomes by force, and then calculating % of total by force.)

-Next, activate the Analysis Toolpak in Excel and in the Data tab select Data Analysis > Regression
+Next, activate the Analysis ToolPak in Excel (by going to **Tools > Excel Add-ins...** and ticking the Analysis ToolPak box) and in the Data tab select Data Analysis > Regression

 [You can see the data showing proportion of crimes per force, and no suspect identified rates by force, in the first sheet here](https://github.com/BBC-Data-Unit/unsolved-crime/blob/master/regression_analysis_crime_unsolved.xlsx).
 The second sheet shows the multiple regression analysis.
 And a third sheet shows correlation between each column - in particular correlation between each crime proportion and the 'no suspect identified' rate.